 - a.
 Dismissal of an employee - b.
 Injury of an employee in his or her employment - c.
 Alteration of an employee's position or duties to his or her disadvantage - d.
 Discrimination between an employee and other employees of the same employer - e.
-Harassment or intimidation of a person - f.
-Harm or injury to a person, including psychological harm - g.
-Damage to a person's property - h.
-Damage to a person's reputation - i.
-Damage to a person's business or financial position - j.
+Harm or injury to a person, including psychological harm (such as bullying) - f.
+Damage to a person's property - g.
+Damage to a person's reputation - h.
+Damage to a person's business or financial position - i.
 Any other damage to a person.